Jump to page content

 Illogical, Jim page 3

-Computer programmers love the word error; they love to make everything into an error, in particular if they can suggest the user is erroneous when in fact the programmer is stupid.
-In this case, a little lack of foresight simply puts another dent in Microsoft’s image:
+Computer programmers love the word “error”; they love to make everything into an “error”, in particular if they can suggest the user is erroneous when in fact the programmer is stupid.
+In this case, a little lack of foresight on their part:

 The next one is a little trickier:

-Whereas iTunes’s brain-dead use of its interface really has no excuse whatsoever:
+Whereas iTunes’s brain-dead use of its interface really has no excuse whatsoever, turning a transient state into an application modal dialog even when you’re already in an application modal dialog:

-Incidentally, and I just spotted this, what is the difference between Batanga Tropical Heat 56 kbps and Batanga Tropical Heat 56 kbps?
+Incidentally, what is the difference between Batanga Tropical Heat 56 kbps and Batanga Tropical Heat 56 kbps?

 The ColorIt! image editor has a curious idea about pixels, considering them to be non-integer quantities: